Richard Lyons, 1st Earl Lyons: The Trent Affair

 Lyons's most famous diplomatic success, whilst Ambassador to the United States, was the resolution of the Trent Affair, during the autumn of 1861, in which two politicians from the South, (James Mason and John Slidell) who had been sent to Europe to attempt to secure formal recognition for the Confederacy, were abducted from the neutral British mail steamer, Trent which was intercepted by a vessel from the Northern States.
-This stimulated the animosity of the British public, and war between Britain and the United States seemed imminent, but, by ‘tact and firmness’, Lyons compelled the United States government to release the two envoys to averted the conflict Lyons achieved this by two actions: first, he withheld the official statement of the British response until after the date on which he was ordered to submit that statement, to make the Americans uncertain; second, he subsequently used the same technique that he had successfully used to resolve the San Juan Crisis, by disclosure to the Americans, without British authorization, a version of the British response that overestimated the British keenness to use force, before he stated the official British response.
+This stimulated the animosity of the British public, and war between Britain and the United States seemed imminent, but, by ‘tact and firmness’, Lyons compelled the United States government to release the two envoys to avert the conflict.
+Lyons achieved this by two actions: first, he withheld the official statement of the British response until after the date on which he was ordered to submit that statement, to make the Americans uncertain; second, he subsequently used the same technique that he had successfully used to resolve the San Juan Crisis, by disclosure to the Americans, without British authorization, a version of the British response that overestimated the British keenness to use force, before he stated the official British response.
 Queen Victoria stated that she was pleased for Lyons to ‘represent Her at any court in the world’, and that she considered Lyons to have a ‘sterling reputation for integrity’, and Raymond Jones described Lyons as ‘Britain's greatest mid-century ambassador'.

 Lyons resigns from Washington

 Lord Lyons in December 1864 left Washington as a consequence of insufficient health, after his final meetings with Abraham Lincoln and with Seward, both of whom wished for his return to the position of British Ambassador at Washington.
 However, Lyons's health subsequently deteriorated further and, in the spring of 1865, compelled Lyons to resign his Ambassadorship to the United States.
-Lyons refused the preference of Queen Victoria and of the British Prime Minister Lord Palmerston that he return to the Ambassadorship to the USA, and he nominated Sir Frederick Bruce to be his successor: which the Queen and the Prime Minister accepted.
+Lyons refused the preference of Queen Victoria and of the British Prime Minister Lord Palmerston that he return to his post in the USA, and he nominated Sir Frederick Bruce to be his successor: which the Queen and the Prime Minister accepted.
 Three Volumes of Lyons's American Civil War despatches were published in 2005.